Executive Summary

 2030 Goal 2: Systems Efficiency

-However, several bold efficiency measures exist which are currently hard to access because they involve systems-wide change.
+However, several bold efficiency measures exist which are currently hard to access because they involve system-wide change.
 If implemented, these measures could reduce fuel burn by up to 50% by 2050.

 These measures include: